Table of Contents

 The instructions field is where you can add directions for your team for this job.
 This is also an internal field and the instructions will appear on each visit.
 Instructions on a particular visit can be edited from the visit on the calendar which will change the instructions for that visit only.

-On the client's profile in Jobber Online, there is a section called Internal notes and attachments.
+On the client's profile on jobber.com, there is a section called Internal notes and attachments.
 This field also appears on requests, quotes, jobs, and invoices however it will be located at the bottom of the page rather than the side.

 Notes made in this field are strictly internal, so your client will not see them.
 This is also where you can upload photos or attachments.
 These notes and attachments can also be selected as client-facing attachments when you email a quote or invoice to your client.

 Notes can also be created from the Jobber App.
-To record a note, tap the Notes tab and New Note.
-You can add a photo, video or upload documents using the Add Attachments button.
+To record a note, tap the Notes tab, then Add Note.
+You can add a photo, video or upload documents using the Attach files button.
 Don't forget to save!

-Notes from both Jobber Online and the app can be linked to related items so they are visible in other places in Jobber.
+Notes from both jobber.com and the mobile app can be linked to related items so they are visible in other places in Jobber.
 If a note is created on a certain level, it can be linked so it transfers downwards from there, but not back upwards:

 Job forms are customizable checklists and forms that can be attached to jobs to have your team fill out on their visits.
 Job forms are a good way of collecting information while on a visit and standardizing the way information is entered when different employees are filling out the forms.
 Job forms can be set up with checkboxes, dropdowns, as well as short and long answer fields to customize based on your needs.
 Once a job form is filled out if you would like to share your form with your client, it can be emailed to the client or downloaded.